 That would be taking leadership in the world of fostering global communities and global content.

-[00:36:58] Venessa Paech: That would earn them the right to put community front and center in their mission statement, will stop to end it and the right to do that, which they haven’t done yet.
+[00:36:58] Venessa Paech: That would earn them the right to put community front and center in their mission statement, will start to earn them the right to do that, which they haven’t done yet.

 [00:38:16] [END OF AUDIO]